patternfly/patternfly-elements/elements/pfe-toast/README.md

 ## Attributes

 - `auto-dismiss`: Optionally dismiss the toast alert after the number of milliseconds provided.
 For example, `auto-dismiss="3000"` will dismiss the toast alert after three seconds.
+- `close-label`: This is an optional attribute string that you can provide that sets the aria-label on the close button in the shadow DOM.
+The aria-label attribute will default to "Close".

 ## Variables